ericthered1138/Project-1/README.md

 To-do list:

-    More work on the frontend.
+    Create seperate tabs on the frontend for the manager page.

 Getting Started